 Year after year, online retailers register record earnings on Black Friday and the following weekend.
 And we bet you want a piece (as big as possible) of those earnings too.

-But what does it take for an eCommerce website to grow their revenue year by year?
+But what does it take for an eCommerce website to grow revenue year by year?
 Well, for starters, avoiding Black Friday website outages.
 That’s because even 10 minutes of downtime can translate into thousands of dollars lost.
 Not to mention that the bad experience will prevent customers from coming back even after the event is over.

 To ensure everything will run smoothly, you need to prepare your infrastructure in advance, using your last year’s numbers as benchmarks.
 Most online retailers start preparing at least 2 months in advance.